 Elevated levels of androgens, particularly testosterone and dihydrotestosterone (DHT), are the main hormones that cause hirsutism by stimulating hair growth and thickness.

-The first-line treatment for hirsutism typically involves a combination of anti-androgen medications, such as spironolactone or cyproterone acetate, and oral contraceptives to regulate hormone levels.
+The first-line treatment for hirsutism typically involves combined oral contraceptives, with or without anti-androgen medications such as spironolactone or cyproterone acetate, depending on the clinical scenario.

 Natural ways to manage hirsutism include regular exercise, maintaining a healthy weight, and consuming a balanced diet low in processed foods and high in whole grains, fruits, and vegetables.